jhpyle/docassemble/_docs/initial.md

 {% endhighlight %}

-If your interview uses the [roles] feature for multi-user interviews, the `default role` statement will define what role or roles will be required for any question that does not contain an explicit `role` statement.
+If your interview uses the [roles] feature for multi-user interviews, the `default role` specifier will define what role or roles will be required for any question that does not contain an explicit `role` specifier.

 When you use the [roles] feature, you need to have some way of telling your interview logic what the role of the interviewee is.

-If you include `code` within the same block as your `default role` statement, that code will be executed every time the interview logic is processed, as if it was marked as `initial`.
-For this reason, any `default role` statement that contains code should be placed earlier in the interview file than and `mandatory` questions or [`code` blocks].
+If you include `code` within the same block as your `default role` specifier, that code will be executed every time the interview logic is processed, as if it was marked as `initial`.
+For this reason, any `default role` specifier that contains code should be placed earlier in the interview file than and `mandatory` questions or [`code` blocks].

 In the example above, the interview has two roles: "client" and